 Job description

+You will be part of a large team of PhD students working on different aspects of the energy transition in the maritime sector.
 You will work in a stimulating, interdisciplinary environment, bridging cutting-edge research with industrial relevance.
 The position provides a unique opportunity to advance the state of the art in maritime digital twins, AI for energy efficiency, and sustainable shipping technologies.

 Job requirements

-We are looking for an outstanding and enthusiastic postdoc candidate who has expertise and/or strong interest in maritime energy systems, data-driven modelling, and hybrid physics–AI approaches.
+- You have expertise and/or a strong interest in maritime energy systems, data-driven modelling, and hybrid physics–AI approaches.

 TU Delft (Delft University of Technology)